-The CFA API exposes the core end-user and admin functionality of CFA to make it easy for you to build client applications or integrations with your own systems
+The CAI API exposes the core end-user and admin functionality of CAI to make it easy for you to build client applications or integrations with your own systems

 1. Set up an API User Account

-The API user account will need to be created in the “Convirza for advertisers” (CFA) APP under Groups and Users.
+The API user account will need to be created in the “Convirza's Actionable Insights” (CAI) APP under Groups and Users.
 The username is the Email field.
 We recommend setting a strong Password.
 Both fields become the credentials for the API.
 This user will need to have a role of ADMIN.
 Only Admins will have access to use the API.
 The API user will have access to data from the Group the User was created in and below.

 2. Generate an API authentication token